suhanij22/IGNITE-25/README.md

 ## 🤝 Need Help?

 - 💬 Use GitHub Issues for technical questions
-- 📧 Contact mentors through [your preferred communication channel]
+- 📧 Contact mentors through whatsapp for 1:1 help

 ---